varshith15/Community-Detection/README.txt

 	M — no.of edges
 	n — no.of nodes

 — The total time complexity is O(m^2*n).
-Since you run edge betweenness for each time you remove an edge.
+Since you run edge betweenness each time you remove an edge.

 — In this implementation we use a numerical index called modularity to evaluate how good a division is.
 0 modularity indicates that it is no better than randomly choosing communities.
 The final answer would be the division with the maximum modularity.